 How Does Team Nursing Work?

 Communication is a critical factor for team nursing to be a success.
-The team lead needs to coordinate communication between team members to facilitate nursing care and any needed changes.
+The health care team lead needs to coordinate communication between team members to facilitate nursing care and any needed changes.
 When done correctly, team nursing can benefit both patients and staff.

 What Does a Nursing Team Include?